OLSAS – Lincoln Alexander School of Law (Ryerson University)

 - Contact Information

-The Ryerson Faculty of Law builds on this distinctive history.
+The Lincoln Alexander School of Law at Ryerson University (Ryerson Law) builds on this distinctive history.
 We received preliminary approval of our program from the Federation of Law Societies of Canada (FLSC) in 2017.
-On the basis of this approval, we opened our doors to the first cohort of students in September 2020.
+Based on this approval, we opened our doors to the first cohort of students in September 2020.
 Like all common law programs in Canada, with either full or preliminary approval, the Ryerson JD program is subject to the FLSC annual review process.
 A law program that is compliant with the National Requirement will be eligible for full program approval only once it graduates, or is about to graduate, its first class.

 In addition, the Law Society of Ontario (LSO) unanimously approved the designation of our JD program as an Integrated Practice Curriculum (IPC).
-That means students who graduate from Ryerson Law will not be required to article or complete the LPP to be licensed as lawyers.
+That means students who graduate from Ryerson Law will not be required to article or complete the Law Practice Program (LPP) to be licensed as lawyers.

 The 4 Pillars

-Ryerson Law is built on 4 main pillars:
+Ryerson Law is built on 4 key pillars:

 - Innovation and entrepreneurship